 Q. What is the “Access Control Application” (ACA) in Cisco DNA Center?

 A. ACA is the interface you will see when you open the policy dashboard in Cisco DNA Center.
-The ACA interface allows you to create and edit group-based policies where you can define the policies that each user group or endpoint group has, and that define their experience on the Cisco DNA network.
+The ACA interface allows you to create and edit group-based policies where you can define the policies that each user group or endpoint group has, and that defines their experience on the Cisco network.
 ACA is a simple, visual matrix where IT can create groups of users or endpoints and assign policies for application performance and resource access.
 Cisco DNA Center will then configure segments and microsegments based on these groups and policies.
 This simplifies the creation of policies and segmentation for both fabric and nonfabric networks.
 It enables the clear visualization of policies and segmentation between source and destination groups.

 Q. What is group-based policy analytics?

 A. Group-based policy analytics discovers activities between endpoints, groups, and applications and uses AI/ML to model groups and policies.
 It submits candidate groups, contracts, and policies for authoring and enabling on the network.
 The AI/ ML engine models segmentation outcomes to facilitate complex network policy assignments.
 This better equips IT teams to test and model segmentation policies and their effect on network performance.

 Q. Why are analytics needed to create and optimize policy?